Greenhouse Gardening with Kids in Greenhouse Growing Dome® Kits

-In the early days in Snowmass Colorado Rocky Mountain School created a small business, growing seedlings for organic gardeners in their 22 foot Growing Dome.
-Paonia High School had a large dome for science classes for a decade, and many other schools followed.
-Bayfield High school had an article on the front page of the Durango Herald in May of 1999, announcing that their “Living Classroom was to be a model for the nation as students in food science classes harvest herbs, vegetables and medicinal plants in their specimen garden.”
-Many Montessori Schools bought from us before the popularity of organic food created more interest.
-An article from the New Mexican from March 10, 2003 shows Ecoversity in Santa Fe incorpating our Growing Dome as part of their High Desert Permaculture program.
-The Blackfoot Community College produces medicinal plants for pharmaceuticals under the direction of Wilbur Fish.
-Raw Utah and Tree of Life Foundation teach raw food lifestyles, using our Growing Dome.
-Stonewall Farms and Naropa University recently
+We have been building geodesic greenhouse kits for schools since the beginning, over 25 years ago.
+In the early 1990’s in Snowmass Colorado, Rocky Mountain School created a small business growing seedlings for organic gardeners in their Growing Spaces 22 foot Growing Dome.
+Our local Bayfield High school was on the front page of the Durango Herald newspaper in May of 1999, announcing that their “Living Classroom was to be a model for the nation as students in food science classes harvest herbs, vegetables and medicinal plants in their specimen garden.”
+In the beginning, many private schools bought Growing Spaces greenhouse kits from us before the popularity of organic food created even more interest.

 Learning about health and nature is important in our modern world.
 America’s reliance on fast foods and public ignorance about the effects of genetically modified foods and hormones is big news these days.
-Our gratitude goes out to First Lady Michelle Obama, for highlighting the gift of healthy organic food both for taste and energy.
-She recounts in her interview by Oprah, that the family maintained its energy better in the long campaign time by “eating healthy,” and her recent “kitchen garden” introduced to kids from Washington DC modeled the power of healthy food choices for children of all ages.
+Our gratitude goes out to well-known advocates of healthy eating like First Lady Michelle Obama and Jamie Oliver.
+We are grateful for the way they highlight the gift of healthy organic food for the next generation.

 There are two lasting bequests we can give our children: